srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In fourth pAsuram, On seeing the blowing wind, parAnkusa nAyaki asks “did you also desire to see the divine hands and the disc in the hands of krishNa and become anguished?”.
+In the fourth pAsuram, on seeing the blowing wind, parAnkusa nAyaki asks “Did you also desire to see the divine hands and the disc in the hands of krishNa and become anguished?”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently, she tells seeing the northwind, “Did you go through the suffering of wanting to see the one with the tool/weapon that will destroy the enemies?”.
+Subsequently, she tells seeing the northerly wind, “Did you go through the suffering of desiring to see the one with the weapon that will destroy the enemies?”.

 Highlights from periyavAchchAn piLLai‘s introduction